-- – Wikipedia: Domain Authority: 1000000 …. huge, no-follow link but if you get backlinks from this site it will have huge influence on your rankings.
-Other benefits is that it has fast crawl rates.
+- Wikipedia: Domain Authority: 1000000 …. huge, no-follow link but if you get backlinks from this site it will have huge influence on your rankings.
+Other benefits are that it has fast crawl rates.
 TIP: Make a company profile on Wikipedia.
-Thanks me later.
+Thank me later.

 Also, if you want to share with us a really good web 2.0 submission site, please tell us in the comments.

 As a blogger, it’s interesting to know more about the behind-the-scenes of the web